 About the Degree

 If you're looking for the hands-on experience you need to get a job as a technician in the world of manufacturing, the Associate of Science in Manufacturing Engineering Technology (MET) is the way to go.
-You 'll work out a course of study with faculty members that meet your career goals.
-The degree includes a broad array of electives.
+The curriculum primarily covers computer aided drafting, basics in machining, CNC (computer numercal control), CAM (computer assisted manufacturing), automation, and materials.

 What You'll Learn